POS · Salt Lake City

 Exactly what you get

 A POS built for how a gear shop actually takes money: rental and demo flows with deposits, item-state tracking so sold and rented gear never get confused, fast offline-tolerant checkout, and clean reconciliation to your books.
-It shares one honest stock number with your inventory management software, posts cleanly to your accounting software, and feeds your business intelligence dashboards so you see rental versus retail performance.
+It shares one honest stock number with your inventory management software, posts cleanly to your accounting software, and feeds your business intelligence (BI) dashboards so you see rental versus retail performance.
 You get a system that speeds staff up during a powder week instead of slowing them down.

 How to choose a developer in Salt Lake City